Honda Civic (seventh generation): Engines

-In the United States and Canada, a 115 hp engine powered all Civics except the Hybrid, EX, and Si models, up 9 hp from the previous model.
+In North America, a 115 hp engine powered all Civics except the Hybrid, EX, and Si models, up 9 hp from the previous model.
 Power in the EX remained at 127 hp, and all engines except for the Si were stroked to 1.7 liters.
-The seventh generation North American Civic DX/LX/Value Package (VP) engines were the last Hondas not to use the company's variable valve time system (VTEC); the second to last was the 1996-2004 Acura 3.5RL.
+The seventh-generation North American Civic DX/LX/Value Package (VP) engines were the last Hondas not to use the company's variable valve time system (VTEC); the second to last was the 1996-2004 Acura 3.5RL.

 Hybrid

 The hybrid version was first introduced to the Japanese market in December 2001.
 Honda claimed it was the most fuel-efficient 5-passenger gasoline-powered production vehicle in the world at the time.
 It was introduced to the U.S. in spring 2002 as a 2003 model.
 It is the first hybrid vehicle to be certified as an Advanced Technology Partial Zero- Emissions Vehicle (AT-PZEV) from CARB.